OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

 Please be aware that the maintainers might request several updates of your code before it can be merged.
-This might seem cumbersome, but is is important to have good code quality when merging the PR, because very often there is not time later to think through and fix merged code.
+This might seem cumbersome, but is is important to have good code quality when merging the PR, because very often there is not time (or incentive) later to think through and fix merged code.

 ### Writing tests